-We’re working our way through the top 6 diet myths of 2012, and this week we tackle a big one: carbohydrates.
+We’re working our way through the top 6 diet myths, and this week we tackle a big one: carbohydrates.

 If you’ve dabbled in diets through the years, you’ve undoubtedly considered cutting out carbs.
 Let’s take a look at what the research says and see if we can sort fact from fiction.